juanfont/headscale/README.md

 ## Disclaimer

-1. This project is not associated with Tailscale Inc.
+This project is not associated with Tailscale Inc.

-2. The purpose of Headscale is maintaining a working, self-hosted Tailscale control panel.
+However, one of the active maintainers for Headscale [is employed by Tailscale](https://tailscale.com/blog/opensource) and he is allowed to spend work hours contributing to the project.
+Contributions from this maintainer are reviewed by other maintainers.

+The maintainers work together on setting the direction for the project.
+The underlying principle is to serve the community of self-hosters, enthusiasts and hobbyists - while having a sustainable project.

 ## Contributing